hakansuku/D1APACTraining/_14_2 Instrumenting ECS Nginx application.md

 ![](./images/ECS/nginx.jpg)

-## 3) Validating Oneagent instrumentation via logs
+## 3) Debug and validate Oneagent instrumentation via logs

 > NOTE : we previously added environment variables in the task definition to enable logging, this is not necessary in production and can be removed.
 It was added for demonstration purpose in this lab.